JoeLumbley/Shape-Editor/README.md

  **Create New File for the Icon**:
    - Go to **File** > **New** enter your icon size select Fill with Transparency then select ok.
+   - You should now have a transparent Background Layer (indicated by a checkerboard pattern).